What does a streaming box do?

 What is a streaming box?

 A streaming box, also known as a media streaming device, is a compact device that connects to your television and allows you to access a wide range of online content.
-These devices act as a bridge between your TV and the internet, enabling you to stream movies, TV shows, music, and even games directly onto your big screen.
+These devices are designed to stream movies, TV shows, music, and even games directly to your TV, transforming it into a hub of entertainment.

 How does it work?